-The Sami Language Area
+The Sami language area

 The works have been nominated by the national members of the adjudicating committee for the Nordic Council Children and Young People’s Literature Prize.

-Winner to be announced on 27 October
+The winner will be announced on 27 October (updated 15 October)

-About the Nordic Council Children and Young People’s Literature Prize
+About the Nordic Council Children and Young People’s

 The Nordic Council Children and Young People’s Literature Prize was first awarded in 2013.
 The prize was born out of the long-standing desire of the Nordic ministers for culture to strengthen and highlight literature for children and young people in the Nordic Region.